 - 1. Identify and support specific actions, financial and administrative requirements, and follow-up planning work that will be necessary to achieve the goals and objectives of this plan.
 The Town Board should initiate and support implementation of the Comprehensive Plan. - 2.
 Prioritize proposed actions, set general time frames and assign responsibility to appropriate entities so that the community can focus attention and energy toward completing a manageable number of tasks at one time.
 Qualified volunteers should be encouraged to participate in this task. - 3.
-Review and update the adopted Comprehensive Plan on a regular basis. - 4.
-Encourage the pursuit of various grants and/or funding offered by public and private sectors. - 5.
-Provide sufficient resources and professional staffing support, internal or external, to assist in the implementation of this plan.
+Review and update the adopted Ceomprehensive Pplan on a regular basis.

+- 4. Encourage the pursuit of various grants and/or funding offered by public and private sectors. - 5.
+Consider hiring an experienced, professional planner to provide the required expertise Provide sufficient resources and professional staffing support, internal or external, to assist in the implementation of this plan.